 Shift by wire

-The previous generation MB had a rod that every time you moved the gear selector the rod changed the gears from P to R, N, D. While that’s still the case in some MB models don’t be surprised you don’t find a shift rod in the newer Mercedes-Benz cars.
-That’s because some models such as the W251 and x164 are controlled by wire and not by a shift rod.
-When you move the shifter there is no rod that moves.
-Instead, a sensor located the shifter module detects the gear you have selected.
+The previous generation MB had a rod that, every time you moved the gear selector the rod changed the gears from P to R, N, D. While that’s still the case in some MB models, don’t be surprised you don’t find a shift rod in the newer Mercedes-Benz cars.
+That’s because some models, such as the W251 and x164, are controlled by wire, not by a shift rod.
+When you move the shifter, no rod moves.
+Instead, a sensor in the shifter module detects your selected gear.

 722.9 Skipping gears

-Did you know that during downshifting the 722.9 transmissions can skip gears so that it can match the engine RPMs with the vehicle speed.
+Did you know that the 722.9 transmissions can skip gears during downshifting to match the engine RPMs with the vehicle speed?
 This is by normal operation.
-For example, the transmission can downshift from 7th to 3rd gear if you are cruising on the highway and suddenly you slow down drastically.
+For example, the transmission can downshift from 7th to 3rd gear if you are cruising on the highway and suddenly slow down drastically.

 Gear Ratios of the 722.9

-Mercedes-Benz models where 722.9 7-speed transmission is used.
+Mercedes-Benz models where a 722.9 7-speed transmission is used.

-The 7G NAG2 transmission was initially installed on many models that had the M272 and M273 transmission.
-It was later installed in all models including 4matics, diesel, and rear wheel drive models.
+The 7G NAG2 transmission was initially installed on many models with M272 and M273 transmissions.
+It was later installed in all models, including 4matics, diesel, and rear-wheel drive models.
 In 2014 the 9-speed automatic transmission replaced the 722.9.